 I’m Charlotte Taylor Fryar, activist for public humanities and public higher education, fervent North Carolinian, soon-to-be Ph.D. graduate from the Department of American Studies at the University of North Carolina at Chapel Hill, and current resident of Washington, D.C.

-My writing and research interests include higher education, campus activism, oral history, public landscapes, and digital scholarship.
-To find out how these interests manifest themselves in my day-to-day, you may consult my CV.
+My writing and research interests include public higher education, racial justice activism, oral history, civic landscapes, and digital & public scholarship.
+To learn how these interests manifest themselves in my day-to-day, you may consult my CV.

-In this digital space, I do only small amount of writing on my research findings and process.
-Mostly, I use this as a space to write from outside my position within my institution.
+In this digital space, I do only a small amount of writing on my research process and work as a graduate student.
+I have mostly used this as a space to write from outside my institutional position.
 Here, I write on a number of topics that resonate with what I hope is a sustained and self-affirming resistance: public space and politics, nature and wilderness, walking and identity, family and the South.

-I take off my graduate student hat and put on others.
+I am keen to take off my graduate student hat and put on others.
 My closet is full of them.
-They include: walker, cellist, chagrined Thomas Wolfe-devotee, Annie Dillard-worshiper, cilantro-fanatic, runner, and starved reader of modern southern lit, women’s memoir, and essay collections.
+They include: runner, beginning forager, quilter, Annie Dillard-worshiper, cilantro-fanatic, hiker, and starved reader of modern southern lit, women’s memoir, and natural philosophy.